 Around 67% of all state students study in Riga, creating a good breeding ground for knowledge and innovation.
 The National Library of Latvia and a group of universities (faculties of the University of Latvia, faculties of Riga Technical University, RISEBA University of Business, Arts and Technology and Riga Stradiņš University) form the Knowledge Mile in Pārdaugava, and property developers and IT companies are busy in the VEF Quarter - these are some of the districts where we are testing the possibilities of a smart city.
 This means creating solutions that are convenient for people, while using resources sparingly.
-We are preparing the city's infrastructure for the introduction of smart simplifies processes (e.g., construction coordination) and promotes cooperation within the Riga metropolitan area.
+We are preparing the city's infrastructure for the introduction of smart technologies, for example, we are promoting the development of the 5G mobile network.
+In the Knowledge Mile, VEF, the Skanstes neighbourhood and elsewhere, Riga is attracting international investment for the development of service-oriented business centres.